 Having worked in travel for over 10 years I’ve been lucky enough to visit all the continents except Antarctica (which is definitely on the list!) but there is something that keeps drawing me back to South East Asia - ever since first stepping off the ‘plane in Bangkok as a recently-graduated student back in the 1990s.
-It’s hard to know what exactly it is, the mouth-watering food available both on the streets and in the restaurants or the miles of stunning coastline across the region, the orang-utans hanging out in Borneo or the awe-inspiring temples rising out of the jungles in Angkor Wat, but they all play a part in drawing me back.
+It’s hard to know what exactly it is, the mouth-watering food available both on the streets and in the restaurants or the miles of stunning coastline across the region, the orang-utans hanging out in Borneo or the awe-inspiring temples rising out of the jungles in Angkor Wat, or even the temple-studded plains of Burma, but they all play a part in drawing me back.
 All that without even mentioning the warm-hearted and sincere welcome you receive from the locals.

 It’s hard to pick a favourite place but Danum Valley in the Sabah region of Malaysian Borneo really is special.
 As the only area of virgin rainforest in the region it feels like you’re staying in the Lost World.
 After spending the day trekking through the forest with the peerless local guides on the look-out for the Old Man of Borneo swinging through the trees or any number of hornbills taking flight, to return to the Lodge and sit back and await the chorus of 6 O’clock cicadas, monkey-chatter and birdsong is a once-in-a-lifetime experience.
-Unless you’re lucky enough to go back which I definitely hope I will be.”
+Unless you’re lucky enough to go back which I definitely hope I will be.

 Read more about my travel experiences in the blog